sotiriosc/readme-creator/assets/README.md

 ## Installation:

-The application is installed by obtaining the source code on my github of this NPM.
+The application is installed by obtaining the source code on github.

 ## Usage: